johnr365/public_notes/tutorial-video-proposal.md

 2) We run a competition.
 So for example, we specify the videos we want created by x date, and offer the best 2 versions of these y amount of Monero

+A working example of #2 is the email newsletter Balajis Srinivasan sends out [1729.com](https://1729.com/all) - which sets **tasks** that readers can complete for payment in Bitcoin.

 I'm in favour of #2 personally.

 Let me know your thoughts?